agero-core/splunk-logger-async-core/README.md

 # Async Splunk Logger

-Splunk Logger is a **.NET Core (>= v2.1)** library for logging to Splunk using HTTP collector, **asynchronously**.
+Async Splunk Logger is a **.NET Core (>= v2.1)** library for logging to Splunk using HTTP collector, **asynchronously**.
 It automatically collects environment information and adds it to the log.

 The logging is implemented as a background task that uses [hosted services](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/?view=aspnetcore-2.1) introduced in .NET Core.

 ## Usage:

-Register **LoggerProcessor** in the app's dependency injection container with [ConfigureServices](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.1#configureservices).
-If you require multiple background threads running for logging, register additional **LoggerProcessor**'s.
+Register **LogProcessingBackgroundService** in the app's dependency injection container with [ConfigureServices](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.1#configureservices).
+If you require multiple background threads running for logging, register additional **LogProcessingBackgroundService**'s.

 In .NET Core application:
 ```csharp